dereneaton/dereneaton.github.io/publications.md

 -----------------
 __2015__

 * __Eaton, D.A.R.__, Hipp, A., Gonzalez-Rodriguez, A. & J. Cavender-Bares. _Hybridization obscures and reveals historical relationships among the American live oaks._ In Review.

-* Cavender-Bares, J., Gonzalez-Rodriguez, A., __Eaton, D.A.R.__, Hipp, A., Buelke, A., & P. Manos. _Phylogeny and biogeography of the American live oaks (Quercus subsection Virentes): A genomic and population genetic approach._ In Prep.
+* Cavender-Bares, J., Gonzalez-Rodriguez, A., __Eaton, D.A.R.__, Hipp, A., Buelke, A., & P. Manos. _Phylogeny and biogeography of the American live oaks (Quercus subsection Virentes): A genomic and population genetic approach._ In Review.

 -----------------
 __2014__

 * Escudero, M., __Eaton, D.A.R.__, Hahn, M. & A. Hipp.
 2014. _Genotyping-by-sequencing as a tool for phylogenetic inference and testing ancestral hybridization: A case study in Carex (Cyperaceae)_. _Molecular Phylogenetics and Evolution_.
 DOI: 10.1016/j.ympev.2014.06.026. (reproducible science: [notebook](http://nbviewer.ipython.org/gist/dereneaton/32382a28db11b83f6da5))

 * Hipp, A., __Eaton, D.A.R.__, Cavender-Bares, J., Fitzek, E., Nipper, R. and P.S.
 Manos.
 2014. _A framework phylogeny of the American oak clade based on sequenced RAD data_.
 PLoS ONE 9(4): e93975.